Kotlin/kotlinx.coroutines/docs/topics/cancellation-and-timeouts.md

     // Should only be called from the UI thread fun loadAndUpdateButtons(filename: String) {
         scope.launch {
-            // withContext will check for cancellation before entering the block
+            // withContext() checks for cancellation before entering the block
             // and after the block returns
             val buttonNames = withContext(Dispatchers.IO) {
                 readLines(filename) // A blocking call, cannot be canceled here